-Launch of the ROV Tiburon though the “moonpool”, a special opening in the middle of the Western Flier.
+Launch of the ROV Tiburon though the moonpool, a special opening in the middle of the Western Flier.

-Launch of the ROV Tiburon though the "moonpool", a special opening in the middle of the Western Flier.
-The floor of the moonpool is high above the surface of the water.
+The remotely operated vehicle (ROV) Tiburon is launched though the "moonpool," a special opening in the middle of the research vessel (R/V) Western Flyer.
+The moonpool's floor is high above the surface of the water.
 Click image for larger view and image credit.

 Annotating Video